meysam-motaharfar/Olist-SQL-Project/README.md

 # Key Questions

-We start by answering questions for each table individually, then progressively introduce more complex queries by combining multiple tables.
-Here are the questions we address in this project:
+The project begins by addressing fundamental questions about each table individually.
+We then progressively combine tables to explore more complex queries and derive meaningful insights.
+The questions addressed in this analysis include:

 1) PRODUCT_CATEGORY_NAME_TRANSLATION: